Chidambaram's Interim Bail Plea on Health Grounds Rejected, Sent Back to Tihar Jail for 14 Days

 File photo of former Union minister P Chidambaram.

-New Delhi: The Delhi High Court on Wednesday rejected former Union minister P Chidambaram's interim bail plea on health grounds in the INX Media money-laundering case.
+New Delhi: A Delhi court on Wednesday rejected former Union minister P Chidambaram's interim bail plea on health grounds in the INX Media money-laundering case.

 The court sent Chidambaram to judicial custody till Nov 13, even as it dismissed the Enforcement Directorate (ED)'s plea for one-day custodial interrogation of the Rajya Sabha MP.